kituyiharry/mujo-jojo/README.md

 directory and then cargo build here.
 You may need to copy over the files generated shared libraries in `$BINDGEN_MUJOCO_PATH` into a directory that can be found by the linker in order to run examples.

-This project may not work properly on linux - but the others might.
+> This project may not work properly on linux - check build.sh for some needed
+> alterations - but the others might.

 Also make sure glfw is available on your system for easier setup.